 For this document, we use the following definitions:

-- Transgender or trans includes anyone whose lived gender, gender identity or subconscious sex is different from that assigned to them.
+- Transgender or trans includes anyone whose lived gender or gender identity is different from that assigned to them.
 Non-binary and non-transitioning transgender people are fully included and equal under this definition.

 - Cis means not transgender or transsexual.

 Note: We acknowledge that gender variance is described differently in other times and cultures – our aim is neither to erase or appropriate, but to learn from, these ways of describing gender

 We aim to keep working to make this space/all spaces safer for all trans people.